 Review the Gain of your Night Vision Binoculars or Monoculars

 Another thing to consider when purchasing night vision binoculars or monoculars is gain.
 Gain is the relative level of light you will see when looking through the device.
 The greater the magnification of the lenses, the generally worse gain you will have barring the use of more expensive technology.
-If using the binoculars or monoculars for dear hunting, consider getting high gain binoculars or monoculars.
+If using the binoculars or monoculars for deer hunting, consider getting high gain binoculars or monoculars.

 Settle on an Image Quality

 The better the image quality, the easier it is to see objects through your binoculars or monoculars.
 The trouble is however that the better the image quality, the higher the cost.
 This is why it is effective to know both the gain level you need as well as the climate/environment that you will be in.
 It makes no sense to waste money on something you will not need.
 That is why you should carefully choose the application before the device.
 As for monoculars verse binoculars, many people choose binoculars for their ease of use and their allowance for depth perception.
-Monoculars on the other hand are usually smaller, lighter, and cheaper.
+Monoculars, on the other hand, are usually smaller, lighter, and cheaper.

 Generation 1 vs. Generation 2 Night Vision Gear

 Regardless of the generation, night vision gear makes seeing in the dark possible through the use of image intensifiers.
-These intensifiers collect light not otherwise seen by the naked eye, and amplifies it hundreds and thousands of times until it is visible by the human eye.
-The major differences between generation 1 and 2 night vision gear comes down to system light gain, system resolution, and photosensitivity:
+These intensifiers collect light not otherwise seen by the naked eye and amplifies it hundreds and thousands of times until it is visible by the human eye.
+The major differences between generation 1 and 2-night vision gear comes down to system light gain, system resolution, and photosensitivity: